pnsn/station_metrics/station_metrics/metrics/rms_bp_above_.07.md

    already an accelerometer; anything else is differentiated from velocity.
 4. Apply a causal Butterworth bandpass from 0.075 Hz to 15 Hz with 2 corners.
-5. Cut the trace to the analysis window, discarding the padding along with the filter start-up transient, and remove the mean again.
+5. Cut the trace to the analysis window, discarding the padding along with the filter edge effects, and remove the mean again.
 6. Pool the samples from all segments into one series a, in m/s^2.
 7. Square the series, smooth it with a centered boxcar 5 s long, and take the square root to give a sliding window RMS at every sample: